-Referenced in following Internation nal Standards Key provisions Summary of Protection PyC Convention Declaration Guiding Principles UN Documents 2.2 6.6 Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1990) Art.
-11; 21; 25; 26 Prevention of slavery; forced and compulsory labour; on confiscation of identity documents; conditions of work and contractual terms; and freedom of association and right to join trade unions 6.1 ILO Convention 97 (1949) Migration for Employment Arts.
+Theme Referenced in following Internation al Standards Key provisions Summary of Protection РуС Convention Declaration Guiding Principles UN Documents 2.2 6.6 Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1990) Art.
+11; 21; 25; 26 Prevention of slavery; forced and compulsory labour; on confiscation of identity documents; conditions of work and contractual terms; and freedom of association and right to join trade unions Protection of Plantation Workers 6.1 ILO Convention 97 (1949) Migration for Employment Arts.
 5-91 Protection of members of families of recruited workers' rights during recruitment and transport; fair employment contracts; abolition of penal sanctions; fair wages and conditions of work; no coercion or obligation to use company stores; adequate accommodation and conditions; maternity protection; compensation for injuries and accidents; freedom of association; right to organise and collective bargaining; proper labour inspection; decent housing and medical care.
 6.2 ILO Convention No 11 Rights of Association (Agriculture) 1921 ILO Convention on Plantation (1958) (No. 110) Art.
 1 Arts.
-1,2,5,7,8, 11,12-15 All those who work in the agricultural sector to be accorded the same rights of association and combination as to industrial workers This convention relates to rights of workers and their families (including migrant workers) who have been 2.2 6.6 6.1 2.2 Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1990) 6.1 ILO Convention 97 (1949) Migration for Employment 6.2 ILO Convention No 11 Rights of Association (Agriculture) 1921 in following PyC Convention Declaration Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1990) Convention 97 (1949) Migration for Employment Migration for Employment Convention No 11 Rights of Association (Agriculture) 1921 ILO Convention on Plantation PyC Convention Declaration Guiding Principles UN Documents 2.2 Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1990) 6.1 ILO Convention 97 (1949) Migration for Employment 6.2 ILO Convention No 11 Rights of Association (Agriculture) 1921 ILO Convention No 11 Rights of Association (Agriculture) 1921 6.2 ILO Convention No 11 Rights of Association (Agriculture) 1921 6.3 ILO Convention on Plantation (ILO Convention on Plantation) ILO Convention No 11 Rights of Association (Agriculture) 1921 6.1 ILO Convention No 11 Rights of Association (Agriculture) 1921
+1,2,5,7,8, 11,12-15 All those who work in the agricultural sector to be accorded the same rights of association and combination as to industrial workers This convention relates to rights of workers and their families (including migrant workers) who have been recruited to work on plantations

-Theme Referenced in following Internatio nal Standards Key provisions Summary of Protection PyC Declaration Guiding priniples/ UN Outcome Documents Working Time for Workers 6.2 ILO Convention No 101 Holidays with Pay (Agriculture) 1952 Arts.
+Theme Referenced in following Internatio nal Standards Key provisions Summary of Protection РуС Declaration Guiding priniples/ UN Outcome Documents Working Time for Workers 6.2 ILO Convention No 101 Holidays with Pay (Agriculture) 1952 Arts.
 1,3,5,7-9 Workers employed in agricultural undertakings and related occupations shall be granted an annual holiday with pay after a period of continuous service with the same employer 6.2 ILO Convention No 47 Forty Hour Week Art.
 1 Requires that a member adopts a 40 hour week in a manner that the standard of living is not reduced as a consequence Protection of Women's Rights to Work 6.1 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) (1979) Art.
 11 Right to free choice of profession and employment, the right to promotion, job security and all benefits and conditions of service and the right to receive vocational training and retraining, including apprenticeships, advanced vocational training and recurrent training; Right to equal remuneration, including benefits, and to equal treatment in respect of work of equal value, as well as equality of treatment in the evaluation of the quality of work